charmie11/networkx-guide/docs/algorithms/shortest-path/a-star-search.md

         IF child is in closedList
             CONTINUE
         ENDIF

-        child.g = currentNode.g + distance between child and current
+	tmp = currentNode.g + distance between child and current
+	IF tmp < child.g
+            child.g = tmp
             child.h = distance from child to target child.f = child.g + child.h
-        IF child.position is in the openList's nodes positions IF the child.g is higher than the openList node's g CONTINUE
+	    IF child not in openList
+	        Add child TO openList
 	    ENDIF
 	ENDIF
-        ADD the child TO the openList
     ENDFOR
 ENDWHILE
 ```